-Trump and Trudeau discuss detained Canadians in China
+White House calls detentions of Canadians in China unlawful

-TORONTO (AP) — Canadian Prime Minister Justin Trudeau and U.S. President Donald Trump have agreed to continue to seek the release of two Canadians detained in China, Trudeau's office said Monday.
+TORONTO (AP) — The White House is calling the detentions of two Canadians in China unlawful and Canadian Prime Minister Justin Trudeau and President Donald Trump have agreed to continue to seek their release, officials said Monday.

-China grabbed the Canadians in apparent retaliation for the arrest of a top Chinese tech executive.
+China grabbed the Canadians in apparent retaliation for the arrest of a top Chinese tech executive last month.
 Trudeau spoke to Trump in a phone call Monday.

+"President Trump spoke with Canadian Prime Minister Justin Trudeau today, during which the two discussed the unlawful detention of two Canadian citizens in China as well as bilateral trade issues," White House Press Secretary Sarah Huckabee Sanders said in a statement.

+The White House hasn't spoken publicly about the detained Canadians until now.
+U.S. Secretary of State Mike Pompeo and a State Department spokesman previously called for their release.

 "The Prime Minister thanked the President for the strong statements of support by the United States in response to the arbitrary detention of two Canadians in China.
 The two leaders agreed to continue to seek their release," Trudeau's office said in a summary of the call.